Vahidpro/todome/README.md

-# A Simple Todo app that add, delete and edit tasks
+# A Simple Todo app that can add, delete and edit tasks

 ## Task lists:

-[x] Add tasks in the list using Add button
+- [x] Add tasks in the list using Add button
-[ ] Show Date on top
+- [ ] Show Date on top
-[ ] Filter tasks by dropdown selection
+- [ ] Filter tasks by dropdown selection
-[ ] Delete tasks
+- [ ] Delete tasks
-[ ] Edit tasks
+- [ ] Edit tasks
-[ ] Mark tasks as done
+- [ ] Mark tasks as done
-[ ] Use browser API to save in local storage in order to load tasks after reload [ ] Compure remained tasks
+- [ ] Use browser API to save in local storage in order to load tasks after reload
+- [ ] Compure remained tasks

 ## Used technologies: